Beenleigh Rum Distillery: History

 A mobile distillery also served the numerous plantations along the rivers.
 This was the steam operated "Walrus", a boat which was built at Cleveland in 1864 as a sailing vessel, then sold in 1869 to James Stewart who converted it to steam and installed a still.
 A licence to operate as a floating distillery was reluctantly granted on 14 April 1869 by the Inspector of Distilleries, although he deemed the boat unsuitable for the purpose, as there was then no other licensed distillery in the area.
 The boat then operated as the Pioneer Floating Sugar Mill.
 Its licence was not renewed in 1872 as it did not fulfil the requirement to carry cane-crushing equipment and acted solely as a distillery, producing rum from molasses.
 This is the thick syrup remaining after cane juice has been crystallised by boiling to produce sugar.
 Rum is produced from this by-product by adding water and yeast and fermenting the mixture.
 This is then boiled and the alcohol vapour separated out by distillation, the condensate being collected, perhaps charcoal filtered, and stored in casks to mature.

 By 1869 Davy and Gooding had 55 acre under cane and were constructing a sugar mill, which was in operation by the following year.
 The boom in sugar in the region in the 1870s led to the rapid development of the nearby township that took its name from the Beenleigh plantation.
-By 1876 this was described by Bailliere's Gazetteer as a provincial centre serving an area with nine sugar mills and two distilleries within six kilometres of the township.
+By 1876 this was described by Baillière's Gazetteer as a provincial centre serving an area with nine sugar mills and two distilleries within six kilometres of the township.

 After the 'Walrus's' licence was withdrawn it is said to have carried on its operations illegally for some years.
 In 1883 the boat was beached on the banks of the Albert River and Francis Gooding purchased its still, obtaining a distillery licence in June 1884.
 The price of sugar fell in 1884 and this may have had some bearing on the decision to include distilling in the partnership's operations The Beenleigh distillery had 9877 impgal of rum on hand by 31 March 1885.
 The Post Office Directory for that year lists three distilleries in the area: Ageston, Davy and Gooding, and the Loganholme Sugar Company.
 Many small plantations in the area failed in the 1880s due also to frosts, disease and soil exhaustion.
 The river flats in the Logan River area where many plantations had been located for ease of transport were also prone to flooding.